 Because there has not been an independent study on Gluteboost and how the 12 ingredients work as a whole, there is no scientific proof that Gluteboost’s three steps work as described.

-It is also important to note that the Food and Drug Administration does not require any official evaluation of claims from dietary supplement companies.
+It is also important to note that the Food and Drug Administration does not require any official evaluation of dietary supplement companies’ claims.

 Therefore, there is no outside or scientific proof that the proprietary formula can redirect fat cells, build muscle, or change physical appearance.